cloudmesh-community/sp19-516-124/project-report/report.md

 <https://libcloud.readthedocs.io/en/latest/index.html>.

 The Azure ASM Compute Driver allows you to integrate with Microsoft Azure Virtual Machines service using the Azure Service Management (ASM) API.
-This is the `Classic” API`, please note that it is incompatible with the newer Azure Resource Management (ARM) API, which is provided by the Azure ARM driver.
+This is the `"Classic” API`, please note that it is incompatible with the newer Azure Resource Management (ARM) API, which is provided by the Azure ARM driver.